 I’ve already written about veganizing Wini’s Chocolate Mayonnaise Cake, a recipe I found on one of her cards.
-I do remember the Brown Bread Wini baked in a coffee can, as well as her Irish Soda Bread.
+I loved the Brown Bread Wini baked in a coffee can, as well as her Irish Soda Bread.
 With St. Patrick’s Day coming, I decided to make the Soda Bread.
 All I had to do was replace an egg (I halved the recipe) make vegan buttermilk and replace the honey.
 Then I had to try to decipher the scant instructions.
-Original soda bread has four basic ingredients: flour, buttermilk, baking soda, and salt, and it is not limited to Ireland.
-These breads are a kind of a quick bread.
-Moving beyond the basic elements, they can be flavored in any number of ways.
-Today, the breads often contain additional ingredients like sugar, butter and eggs, which I don’t use, and Wini didn’t either.
+Original soda bread has four basic ingredients: flour, buttermilk, baking soda, and salt.
+This holiday bread is a kind of quick bread.
+Moving beyond the basic elements, you can choose the inclusions you prefer.
+Today’s Irish Soda Breads often contain additional ingredients like sugar, butter and eggs, which I don’t use, and Wini didn’t either.
 Raisin, currants, and caraway seeds are typically added to enhance this basic bread.
-A properly made Irish Soda Bread to me has a crisp crust and dense and chewy.
+A properly made Irish Soda Bread to me has a crisp crust and dense and chewy interior.

 For St. Patrick’s Day, I give you my vegan version of Wini’s Irish Soda Bread and a tidbit from an Irish Vegan Baking Boot Camp student, Mary.
 Did you know that an Irish tablespoon is the same quantity as an American tablespoon plus a teaspoon.
 Use U.S. measures here!

 I’ve learned since writing the original recipe, thanks to reader who made the bread, that 3Tbsp of aquafaba also works to replace the egg.